-Russia will not supply natural gas to European countries without receiving prepayment, and in rubles, for Russian gas deliveries.
-The deadline originally scheduled for tomorrow, March 31, 2022, has been vaguely postponed, but the risks for Europe are more than concrete.
+Russia will not supply natural gas to European countries without receiving advance payment, and in rubles, for deliveries of Russian gas.
+The deadline initially scheduled for tomorrow, 31 March 2022, has been vaguely postponed, but the risks for Europe are more than concrete.

 This is if you don't have time to look at it in full, the gist of an interview with PBS, European Truth Reports, made in the past few hours by the Kremlin spokesman Dmitry Peskov.